spacemeat/humon/README.md

 * hux.exe                       - a command-line tool for translating and validating Humon
 * hux.pdb                       - PDB for hux.exe

 The tests are built along with the libraries.
-Run them from the project root:
+Run them *from the project root*:

-    ~/src/humon$ build/bin/test-gcc-d
+    ~/src/humon$ build/bin/test

 or